rohitchauhan404/bulma_vue/README.md

 ****************************************
 PHP, Bulma, Vue setup to serve your Vue application directly through a PHP enabled Apache Web Server without any build and bundle process.

+Put the folder in your Apache Web root and open http://localhost/php_bulma_vue

-The ESM production version vue.js and minified bulma.css are included.
+The ESM development version vue.js and and unminified bulma.css are included.

 In https://vuejs.org/examples/ select 'Composition API' and 'HTML' to run the code.